Wellness Around the World: 10 Ways

 Yoga on paddleboards near Malibu offers two workouts in one.

-Less than a 30-minute drive to the Pacific Ocean and under an hour to Malibu, Beverly Wilshire, A Four Seasons Hotel provides an easy springboard to maritime adventures like kayaking and paddleboarding.
+Less than a 30-minute drive to the Pacific Ocean and under an hour to Malibu, Beverly Wilshire, Beverly Hills, A Four Seasons Hotel provides an easy springboard to maritime adventures like kayaking and paddleboarding.
 “Paradise Cove in Malibu has great water sports,” says Honor Echlund, the Hotel’s Assistant Chef Concierge.
 The Concierge can also arrange a trip to Marina del Rey – just 30 minutes away, it’s home to the largest man-made marina in the United States – where you can paddle, surf or even join a yoga class on a stand-up paddleboard.

 Coastal climb in the Santa Barbara mountains